 With its recent change in ownership, Jakel Incorporated has raised its profile to top-level status in the motors and blowers industry.
-David Gill reports from the front of the pack.

 A major transformation has taken place at Jakel Incorporated of Highland, Ill.
 In just two years, this manufacturer of electric motors, electric blowers and gear motors has changed from a family-run, low-profile business into a global, leading-edge supplier.
 It has become a company whose chief executive officer, Mike McCracken, uses the word “exciting” to describe its management, its product line, its philosophy and its prospects for the future.